 Since I started looking at the growth theory, one of the most interesting models I found was the Schumpeterian model by Aghion and Howitt.
 It was a really nice way to describe the different dynamics we were seeing in Europe as opposed to the US.
 The key takeaway was that after a rapid catch up growth by 80s, European most powerful economies never managed to get closer to the US level of productivity.

 This is a failure of institutions (rules of the game).
 Where US had institutions (regulations, financing…) that support the ability to move the technological frontier, Europeans got lost in their attempts to live in the past by preserving the traditional welfare state and policies that define markets without any consideration of the challenges ahead.

 This shows that the US will probably have to use a different way to approach the third cycle, and European developed democracies will need a different set of policies.

 Mid-income countries have a different set of focus areas.
 Some of them carry a burden from the past (improved governance, accountability and market institutions), others arise from the need to keep up with the changes transforming their post-industrial peers.
 Their development will be unable to follow the pattern industrial nations have seen in the past.

 Danni Rodrik, a professor at Harvard’s John F. Kennedy School of Government notices that developing countries are experiencing a premature deindustrialization before they reached the level of income of the most developed nations.
-This means that changes in these societies might carry a double weight reforming for the future as the path forward is less clear.
+This means that changes in these societies might have heavier time reforming for the future since the path forward is less clear this time.